browserengineering/book/book/visual-effects.md

 [sdl-python]: https://pypi.org/project/PySDL2/

 ::: {.install}
-As elsewhere in this book, you may need install the `pip` package first, or use your IDE's package installer.
+As elsewhere in this book, you may need to install the `pip` package first, or use your IDE's package installer.
 If you're on Linux, you'll need to install additional dependencies, like OpenGL and fontconfig.
 Also, you may not be able to install `pysdl2-dll`; if so, you'll need